ELF Programs – With Symbol Tables

 int g_nsymbols = 1;

-This is a simple symbol table containing only the symbol string “printf,” whose value is the address of the function printf().
+This is a simple symbol table containing only the symbol string “printf”, whose value is the address of the function printf().

 2. Application Logic Alternatively, the symbol table can be provided dynamically by the application itself, using the boardctl() system interface.
 The specific boardctl() command to use is BOARDIOC_APP_SYMTAB.
 This command provides the symbol table in the same way as the board-specific logic but allows for application-level control.

-Export Package
+Creating the Export Package

 At the time of firmware release, you should create and save an export package.
 This export package contains all the necessary files required to create post-release add-on modules for your embedded system.